openvinotoolkit/workbench/docs/Workbench_DG/Overview.md

 Deep Learning Workbench (DL Workbench) is an official OpenVINO™ graphical interface designed to make the production of pretrained deep learning Computer Vision and Natural Language Processing models significantly easier.

-DL Workbench combines OpenVINO™ tools to assist you with the most commonly used tasks: import a model, analyze its performance and accuracy, visualize the outputs, optimize and prepare the model for deployment in a matter of minutes.
-DL Workbench will take you through the full OpenVINO™ workflow, providing the opportunity to learn about various toolkit components.
+Minimize the inference-to-deployment workflow timing for neural models right in your browser: import a model, analyze its performance and accuracy, visualize the outputs, optimize and make the final model deployment-ready in a matter of minutes.
+DL Workbench takes you through the full OpenVINO™ workflow, providing the opportunity to learn about various toolkit components.

 ![](img/diagrams/openvino_dl_wb.png)

 @sphinxdirective

-.. raw:: html
+.. link-button:: workbench_docs_Workbench_DG_Install

-   <a href="workbench_docs_Workbench_DG_Install.html" class="button bttn-prm button-size-m" id="install-workbench">Install DL Workbench</a>
+    :type: ref
+    :text: Install DL Workbench
+    :classes: btn-primary btn-block

 @endsphinxdirective